VanAndelInstitute/slinky/README.md

 # Abstract

 The L1000 data set from the NIH LINCS program holds the promise to deconvolute a wide range of biological questions in transcriptional space.
 However, using this large and decentralized data set presents its own challenge.
-Here we demonstrate how to use the slinky package to simplify filtering and accessing this data in an efficient analysis pipeline.
+The `slinky` package was created to to simplify filtering and accessing this data in an efficient analysis pipeline.

 # Installation